-- Honesty and Integrity: Employees are expected to demonstrate honesty and candor in the conduct of all business activities.
-Employees are responsible for reporting any illegal or unethical actions of employees and non-employees to their Supervisor.
-The following are example of behavior subject to corrective action:
+- Honesty and Integrity.
+Employees are expected to demonstrate honesty and integrity in the conduct of college activities.
+Employees are responsible for reporting any illegal or unethical actions of employees and non-employees to their supervisor.
+The following are examples of behavior subject to personnel action:

-- Willful or negligent damage, theft or misuse of College/State property;
+- Willful or negligent damage, theft or misuse of ACC, CCCS, and/or State property;

 - Falsification, cover-up, or unauthorized changes of records or documents (financial records or agreements, employment applications, time and absence records, expense reports or other college records);

-- Failure to report injury or unsafe conditions, or to cooperate in Arapahoe Community College investigations;
+- Failure to report injury or unsafe conditions, or to cooperate in ACC investigations;

-- Divulging official confidential Arapahoe Community College information without authorization;
+- Divulging official confidential ACC information without authorization;

-- Use of Arapahoe Community College time or equipment for unauthorized personal purposes.
+- Use of ACC time or equipment for unauthorized personal purposes.

-- Behavior: Employees are expected to conduct themselves, both professionally and personally, in a manner that is consistent with the professional reputation of Arapahoe Community College and to avoid any activities that might reflect adversely upon the College.
-The following are some examples of inappropriate behaviors subject to corrective action:
+- Behavior.
+Employees are expected to conduct themselves, both professionally and personally, in a manner that is consistent with the professional reputation of ACC and to avoid any activities that might reflect adversely upon ACC.
+The following are some examples of inappropriate behaviors subject to personnel action:

-- Employees that do not respect the rights and dignity of others;
+- Disrespecting the rights and dignity of others;

 - Working under the influence of alcohol and/or illegal drugs;

-- Possession, use or sale of alcohol or illegal drugs at work or on Arapahoe Community College property;
+- Possession, use or sale of alcohol or illegal drugs at work or on ACC property;

 - Using offensive, foul or abusive language;